melikabarzegaran/mpu6050-raw/README.md

-# Getting raw data from multiple MPU-6050s interfaced with Arduino
+# Getting raw data from multiple MPU-6050s with Arduino
-Taking the steps below, you can get raw values from your MPU-6050 modules.
+Taking the steps below, you can get raw values from your MPU-6050s.
 These raw value include:

 - Accelerometer output towards x, y and z axes
 - Gyroscope output towards x, y and z axes